Comodo Review: Quick Expert Summary

 App Lock lets you lock chosen apps behind a passcode, which is a basic but helpful feature for users that share mobile devices with family, or just want that extra layer of security.

 Wi-Fi Security scans networks for unsafe behavior — I found it was able to determine if I was logging into a network that wasn’t password protected, but that’s all.
-Many competitors, including McAfee, have much better Wi-Fi security centers that can show all devices connected to a network and notify you when new connections are made.
+Many competitors, including Norton, have better features when it comes to mobile security.
+Additionally, Norton’s firewall provides tons of details about devices connected to your network.

 To test the VPN and Vault features I had to upgrade to a premium plan.
 This also includes an extended version of ID Protect, which allows you to monitor 20 emails and 20 credit cards — but given it doesn’t work, that’s not anything to get excited about.